Generalized Linear Spectral Statistics of High-dimensional Sample Covariance Matrices and Its Applications: Introduction

-The remaining of this article is organized as follows.
+The {remainder} of this article is organized as follows.
 In Section \ref{section2}, we establish the CLT for GLSS by considering both cases when $k_n$ is comparable to $n$ and when $k_n=o(n)$.
 Various simulations are conducted in Section \ref{section4} to verify our theoretical results.
-Motivated by GLSS and building upon a slight modification to our Theorem \ref{main}, we propose a novel test statistic in Section \ref{section5} for testing eigenspaces of spiked covariance matrices.
+Motivated by GLSS and building upon a slight modification to our Theorem \ref{main}, we propose a novel test statistic in Section \ref{section5} for testing eigenspaces of population-spiked covariance matrices.
 To demonstrate the advantages of our proposed method, we conduct comprehensive comparisons with various alternative methods across multiple aspects, including computational complexity, accuracy under null hypotheses, and power under alternative hypotheses.
-All auxiliary lemmas and proofs, as well as further results are postponed to the Appendix.
-To be more specific, a strategy outline for proving our theorems and addressing notable challenges is presented in Section \ref{sec2.3}.
-In Section \ref{sectionA}, we collect some elementary lemmas which will be frequently used in our proof.
-In Sections \ref{sectionB}, \ref{sectionC} and \ref{sectionD}, we provide detailed proofs for Theorem \ref{main}, \ref{the6.1} and \ref{theapp}, along with some auxiliary lemmas whose proofs are deferred to Section \ref{sectionE}.
+All auxiliary lemmas and proofs, as well as additional results are postponed to the supplementary material.